Quansight/.github/CODE_OF_CONDUCT.md

 * Whether this is an ongoing situation, or if there is a threat to anyone’s physical safety
 * What happened
 * Whether this event constitutes a code of conduct violation
-* Who the bad actor was if any
+* Who the bad actors were, if any

 If the incident took place in person or within the online channels of a Quansight platform, the Quansight CoC Committee will reach out to the relevant parties as necessary to follow up on the incident.